Vizzuality/marxan-cloud/README.md

 Run `make notebooks` to start the jupyterlab service.

 ### Seed data
-note: Yo need at least 16 gb of Ram in order to fulfill some of the tasks (GADM pipe and WDPA) Also the number of cores will impact the time needed to run the full pipes.
+note: Yo need at least 16 gb of Ram and 40gb of disk space in order to fulfill some of the tasks (GADM pipe and WDPA) Also the number of cores will impact the time needed to run the full pipes.

-To seed the databases you need to follow the next instructions:
+To seed the geodb database you need to follow the next instructions:

 ``` bash
 make seed-dbs